xebialabs-community/xld-skytap-plugin/README.md

 ## Creating the Metadata Note

+Note: A website such as [jsonformatter.org](https://jsonformatter.org/) is useful for viewing, validating, formatting, and minifying JSON that does not contain sensitive information.

-The skytap.EnvironmentSpec Provisioning Package dynamic creation of Infrastructure items and environment provisioning is driven by the information contained in the Metadata Note.
-This information must be manually added to the Skytap Template, as a Note at the VM level, for every VM that runs middleware to which XL Deploy must deploy applications.
+The skytap.EnvironmentSpec Provisioning Package's dynamic creation of Infrastructure items and environment provisioning is driven by the information contained in the Metadata Note.
+This information must be manually added to the Skytap Template, as a Note at the VM level.
+Create a single Metadata Note for every VM that runs middleware to which XL Deploy must deploy applications.
 The note is retrieved and processed when the skytap.EnvironmentSpec Provisioning Package is deployed within XL Deploy.
 An example Metadata Note is shown below:

 ```json
 {